Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Most patients present with evidence of metastatic disease,[
+Most pediatric patients with colorectal cancer present with evidence of metastatic disease,[

 Treatment options for childhood colorectal cancer include the following: